olimorris/VectorCode/README.md

     n_query = 1, -- number of retrieved documents
     notify = true, -- enable notifications
     timeout_ms = 5000, -- timeout in milliseconds for the query operation.
+    exclude_this = true, -- exclude the buffer from which the query is called.
+                         -- This avoids repetition when you change some code but -- the embedding has not been updated.
   },
   cond = function() return vim.fn.executable('vectorcode') == 1 end,
 }